Newly ordained priest is constantly smiling about how God is using his vocation to bring joy to others in inner-city Detroit

-The Nigerian native and human rights activist was discerning a vocation with the Capuchins in 2013 when he visited St. Bonaventure Monastery, and upon looking at the statues of human rights champions St. Oscar Romero, St. Teresa of Calcutta and Martin Luther King, Jr., he felt sense of people he wants others to feel.
+The Nigerian native and human rights activist was discerning a vocation with the Capuchins in 2013 when he visited St. Bonaventure Monastery, and upon looking at the statues of human rights champions St. Oscar Romero, St. Teresa of Calcutta and Martin Luther King, Jr., he felt a sense of people he wants others to feel.

 “Whoever comes to the Solanus Center, we tell them this is a place of peace,” Fr.
 Kote-Witah told Detroit Catholic.
 “I tell them this is our Rome, a place of pilgrimage where people find peace, they find God.
 It is a real center of evangelization.”